KhoaTheBest/sephora_test/HappyShopAPI/README.md

 This project requires:

 * Ruby 2.3.3, preferably managed using [rbenv][]
-* Chromedriver for Capybara testing
 * MongoDB must be installed and accepting connections
-* [Redis][] must be installed and running on localhost with the default port

 On a Mac, you can obtain all of the above packages using [Homebrew][].